Press Release: 9 July 2017

 The Royal Ballet announces Company promotions and joiners for the 2017/18 Season

-Kevin O’Hare, Director of The Royal Ballet, announces that Yasmine Nagdhi has been promoted to Principal dancer, the highest rank in the Company.
-O’Hare comments, ‘I’m delighted to promote Yasmine Nagdhi to Principal.
+Kevin O’Hare, Director of The Royal Ballet, announces that Yasmine Naghdi has been promoted to Principal dancer, the highest rank in the Company.
+O’Hare comments, ‘I’m delighted to promote Yasmine Naghdi to Principal.
 She has had an extraordinary year, making successful debuts in a number of classic and contemporary ballets, and I look forward to this new chapter of her career and the opportunities that await.’

 Born in London, Yasmine Naghdi joined the Company in 2010 after training at The Royal Ballet School.
 Yasmine’s extensive repertory includes Princess Aurora (The Sleeping Beauty), Juliet (Romeo and Juliet), Olga (Onegin) and the Sugar Plum Fairy (The Nutcracker).
 Her contemporary work includes Woolf Works by Wayne McGregor, David Dawson’s The Human Seasons and Balanchine’s Tarantella’.
 Yasmine’s first performance as a Principal will be in The Royal Ballet’s special presentation ‘Opening the New’ in September as part of the Hull UK City of Culture celebrations.
 Yasmine will perform with Hull-born Xander Parish, First Soloist with the Mariinsky Ballet, alongside Principals and Soloists from The Royal Ballet.